navarchtech/navarch-fly/README.md

 To check if the file is there, run the following command instead `fly sftp find <REMOTE_FILE_PATH>`

+### Stop/start the current machine
+To stop a running machine, run `fly machine stop` in the project root.

+To start a stopped machine, run `fly machine start` in the project root.

+For both commands, options will appear, select the machine by pressing Spacebar and hit Enter.

 ### New features to deploy
-Stop the current machine (Optional?
-Never tried deploying updates without running this step first) `fly machine stop`
-Select the machine by pressing Spacebar and hit Enter

-Next, run `npm run deploy` and wait for health check to complete.
+Run `npm run deploy` and wait for health check to complete.
 If it fails, then will need to check Monitoring logs to debug.

 ### Debugging